 Personal Trainer and Group Exercise Instruction

-As an educational partner with the American Council on Exercise (ACE), this program will provide you with the knowledge, skills and practical experience to be a qualified, competent fitness worker and prepare you for employment quickly in a streamlined, effective and concentrated educational format.
+Minneapolis College’s personal trainer and group exercise instruction program prepares graduates to work in the dynamic field of health and fitness.
+As an educational partner with the American Council on Exercise (ACE), this program will provide you with the knowledge, skills and practical experience to be a qualified, motivated fitness trainer and prepare you for the dynamic employment opportunities in this growing field.

 Please select the award below to view the degree options and requirements in the college catalog.